-Outlined here is the SAML set up process using Azure as an example of mabl SSO integration.
-This should work with other SAML identity providers with a similar setup.
-If you use Okta, try these docs instead: Single sign on with SAML: Okta
+This article outlines the SAML setup process using Azure for the mabl SSO integration.
+These steps should work with other SAML identity providers with a similar setup.
+If you use Okta or a similar setup to Okta, check out SAML setup: Okta.

 Azure Active Directory > Enterprise Applications

-- Reply URL (Assertion Consumer Service URL): Provided by mabl support
+Enter the Identifier (Entity ID) and Reply URL (Assertion Consumer Service URL) provided by mabl support.

 Azure should automatically populate the following default user attribute claims: